mmazzarolo/tap-the-number/README.md

 `this.setState({ isContainerFadingOut: true })` which adds a nice amount of unneeded complexity to your component's lifecycle.

-However, I don't think the issue of the imperative nature of animations vs the React declarativeness can be solved easily (I'll be super happy to be proved wrong though): after all, animating **IS** hard.
+…And last opinion: I don’t think that the clashing of the imperative nature of animations with  the React's "declarativeness" can be solved easily (I’ll be super happy to be proved wrong though): after all, animating **IS** hard.

 ### Android support
 I was planning to release this game on Android too at first, but I had some issue that I've not been